Katie E. Boyle, MPH

 Try using it before working out and be amazed at how much less "smelly" those armpits can be!

-Instructions: Dispense a dime-sized amount onto wet hand, rub for 5-10 seconds and then rinse or wipe away.
+Instructions: Dispense a dime-sized amount onto wet hand, rub for 5-10 seconds in each underarm and then rinse or wipe away.
 Apply deodorant (or not) as normal.

 If your tween and adolescent kids wear perfumes or body sprays, they will not want you to read this post.
 I’ll start out by saying that I don't wear store-bought perfume.
 I want to; I am tempted by the appeal of the advertisements, the fame of the celebrities who back them and the fragrances themselves.
 Many of them smell so delicious as they float upwards from the page of the magazine.
 But I just can’t do it.
 Here’s why: